hammy275/mc-server-web/README.md

 Admins are more powerful than normal users.
 They have the following extra powers:
 - Admins bypass all whitelists, allowing them to see and boot all servers.
 - Admins get access to the console through the website.
-This acts as direct input to the console window.
-As of writing, these commands do NOT have control codes filtered out!
+This acts as direct input to the console window, with control characters filtered out.